Hof Prädikow, Germany

 Prädikow district, Prötzel, Brandenburg, DE

-• New concepts for developing innovative new connections between the rural area of Prädikow and urban Berlin;
+- Developing new concepts/models for developing innovative new connections between the rural area of Prädikow and urban Berlin.

 - A community development campaign will be carried out with a very broad stakeholder involvement to determine the common aims and possible synergies.

 - Individual projects will be consulted in financing their long-term building measures.

 Collaboration has started between different actors: as the Local Action Plan was prepared by project partner Stiftung trias and agreed upon by the project group, discussion has started within the project group on determining the future usage of several buildings in the manorial compound.

 There were two workshops organized by the Lab.
 They aimed at understanding the different perspectives, needs, feelings and expectations of the project group and the surrounding population.
 The result is a common approach for the village barn / village community center and perhaps further project initiatives.

 The decision was taken that the “Dorfscheune” (English: village barn) will be converted from a barn for agricultural use to a community center for the Lab site and the neighboring village.
 It will be the physical link between the village and the Lab area, which is seen as very important for a successful integration of the people moving in the coming years.
 The focus of a “task force village barn” workshop in 2019 was set on the exchange between the project group and village inhabitants regarding the aspects of architecture and heritage for the renovation of the barn.

 - Environmental: As a result of the usage of fossil fuels, there are several contaminations on the site.
 Beside a gas station is a brown coal fired heating plant that has to be removed.
 New and state of the art supply systems for heating and electricity have to be installed.
 Because of the strong connections to Berlin, new concepts for sustainable and reliable mobility need to be developed.